wangziqi2013/wangziqi2013.github.io/_posts/2022-08-07-dynamic-dictionary.markdown

 the block cannot be restored to its original uncompressed content.
 Maintaining cross references between dictionary entries and cache blocks would also be a bad decision, because of the intolerable metadata cost.

+To address the challenge, the paper proposes using the decay cache design, in which cache blocks are proactively evicted after a long period of non-activity, instead of on-demand as in a regular cache.
+Dictionary entries are also evicted by decaying, with the same decay parameter as cache blocks.
+The system maintains the invariant that a dictionary entry will remain valid, as long as any cache block using the entry is accessed at least once during the last decay period.